Resolvent estimates for wave operators in Lipschitz domains: Abstract

 \section{Abstract}

-In this paper we study the regularity for the homogenous and nonhomogenous Helmholtz equations on open and bounded Lipschitz domains of $\mathbb{R}^N$ with Dirichlet or Neumann boundary conditions.
-We give results on existence and regularity estimates of the solutions of the real and complex Helmholtz equations.
+In this paper we study the resolvent of wave operators on open and bounded Lipschitz domains of $\mathbb{R}^N$ with Dirichlet or Neumann boundary conditions.
+We give results on existence and estimates of the resolvent for the real and complex cases.